 Dr. Farley currently practices as the clinical pharmacist member of the hospitalist team at Mercy Hospital in Iowa City.
 He works closely with the hospitalist group of Internal Medicine physicians at Mercy.
 His responsibilities at Mercy include attending rounds, making clinical recommendations, reconciling medications and adjustment of numerous medications under a collaborative practice agreement, among other things.
 His clinical interests include diabetes management, anticoagulation, hypertension treatment, gastrointestinal & infectious diseases.

-Dr. Fravel is a Clinical Associate Professor at the University of Iowa College of Pharmacy with primary teaching roles in the Pharmacy Practice Lab series the Fluid, Electrolyte, Nutrition, GI and Renal Therapeutics course.
-She received her Pharm.D. from the University of Iowa College of Pharmacy in 2006 and completed a two-year Specialized Ambulatory Care Residency at the University of Iowa Hospitals & Clinics in 2008.
-Dr. Fravel is also a Clinical Pharmacy Specialist in the Anticoagulation Clinic and the Nephrology Department at the University of Iowa Hospitals and Clinics.
+Dr. Fravel is a Clinical Associate Professor at the University of Iowa College of Pharmacy with primary teaching roles in the Pharmacy Practice Lab series and the Renal Integrated Pharmacotherapy course.
+She received her Pharm.D. from the University of Iowa College of Pharmacy and completed a two-year Specialized Ambulatory Care Residency at the University of Iowa Hospitals & Clinics.
+Dr. Fravel is also a Clinical Pharmacy Specialist in the Anticoagulation Clinic, Family Medicine Geriatric Clinic, and the Nephrology Department at the University of Iowa Hospitals and Clinics.
 She serves as a preceptor to students and residents in these clinical settings.

 I am involved in helping students discover the skills and knowledge they need to become future pharmacy practitioners and researchers.
 A major focus of my efforts is to expose these mentees to the role of safe medical research through the review and approval of all proposed research that involves medications being used in humans.
 I conduct a pharmacist review on behalf of the Pharmacy & Therapeutics Committee for all research that will be conducted at the UIHC that will involve medications being used in human subjects.
 Students and residents are exposed to the research process from the design and safety perspective and how this might impact pharmacy.